Frequently Asked Questions

 How does a metered paywall work?

-What is the industry average for metered paywall article allowances?
+What is the industry average for free articles in a metered paywall?

-The industry average for metered paywall allowances is five articles per month, though publishers may set different limits based on their audience and strategy.
-(Source: Zuora Glossary)
+The industry average for metered paywalls is five free articles per month, though publishers may experiment with different limits such as daily or yearly allowances.
+[Source]

 What are the main benefits of using a metered paywall?